Anti Slavery and Human Trafficing Directive

 Concerns about suspected modern slavery associated with the Company or our suppliers may be reported by employees in this manner.
 This is available and accessible to all employees.

-We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
+We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this directive, even if they turn out to be mistaken.
 We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.

 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.